Enhao-Liu/interval-replacement/README.md

 ## Installation

-This implementation is built from scratch and does not depend on any external Python libraries except SimPy.
+This implementation is built from scratch and does not depend on any external Python libraries except SymPy.
 You can install it with `pip` by running the following command in a terminal:
 ```
-pip install simpy
+pip install sympy
 ```

 To use the code, download **all the files** from this repository and place them in the **same folder**.